QuantEcon/lecture-python-intro/in-work/networks.md

 One of the key points to remember about adjacency matrices is that taking the transpose ``reverses all the arrows'' in the associated directed graph.

+TODO fix numref below

-For example,  the directed graph in Figure~\ref{f:network_liabfin} can be interpreted as a
-    stylized version of a financial network, with vertices as banks and edges showing flow of funds, similar to
+For example, the directed graph in Figure~\ref{f:network_liabfin} can be interpreted as a stylized version of a financial network, with nodes as banks and edges showing flow of funds, similar to Figure~\ref{f:financial_network_analysis_visualization}.
-    Figure~\ref{f:financial_network_analysis_visualization}.

 We see that bank 2 extends a loan of size 200 to bank 3.